caiolang/boids/README.md

 ## How do I run this code?
 > *This section has been kept from Ben's original Readme*

-It ought to run in any web browser.
+It should run in any web browser.
 Download (or clone) the files.
 Then, just double-clicking on `index.html` on most computers will open the simulation in your web browser.

+In case this does not work, another way is to open the repo on VSCode, instal the LiveServer extension and activate a live server while on the `index.html` file.

 You can then edit `boids.js` to tweak and experiment with the algorithm.
 Simply save your changes and reload the web browser page to see the effect.